SainsburyWellcomeCentre/NeuralPlayground/README.md

 pip install -e .
 ```

 ## 3. Project

-Please refere to the Documents/ROADMAP.md to understand the state of the project and get an idea of the direction it is going in.
+Please refere to the [ROADMAP](https://github.com/ClementineDomine/EHC_model_comparison/blob/main/documents/ROADMAP.md) to understand the state of the project and get an idea of the direction it is going in.

-#### How to Run
+#### How to run a single

-You will find in the [Examples](https://github.com/ClementineDomine/EHC_model_comparison/tree/main/sehec/models)) files a simple implementation of the models implemented.
+You will find in the [Examples](https://github.com/ClementineDomine/EHC_model_comparison/tree/main/examples) file a simple implementation of each single model and in a single Environment.
+The Agent and Environment class can be initialised to use data from an experiment.
+These two classes are allowed to interact to reproduce the full experimental setting.

 #### How to Run the comparaison board